 The idea of automated trading is attractive because a trading robot can work non-stop for 24 hours a day and seven days a week.
 The robot is totally free from fatigue, doubt, fear, and psychological problems.
 You only need to clearly formalize trading rules and implement them in algorithms, and the robot is ready to work tirelessly.
 But first, you must make sure that the following two important conditions are met:

 All these questions can be answered using the built-in strategy tester of the trading platform.

 For exchange instruments, charts are plotted and stop orders are triggered by last performed deal prices (Last).
 Limit orders are triggered by Bid and Ask prices.
-All types of orders are executed by the current Bid and Ask market prices.
+Limit orders are executed at the price specified in the order (without a slippage), while orders of other types are executed at the current Bid and Ask market prices (slippage is possible).

 Let's use Si-6.16 as an example.
 At the current prices of Bid=72570, Ask=72572, and Last=72552, a Buy Stop order with the execution price of 72580 is placed.
 We have received the new prices in the price flow:

 For exchange instruments, the Last price is used as a trigger activating stop orders.
 Therefore, occurrence of Last=72580 in the flow resulted in Buy Stop order activation.
 The order is to be executed (market buy operation) at the current market price Ask=72590.